piotrplenik/clean-code-php/README.md

 }
 ```

-**Not good:**
+**Good:**

-You can separate client for differen shapes.
+You must separate different shapes.
-But this is not a best solution becous the square is still must be a subtype of the rectangle.
+Despite the apparent similarity of the square and the rectangle, this is not so.
+A square also has much in common with a rhombus, but it is not a subtype of a rhombus.

 ```php
 interface Shape